 Houston criminal defense attorney Neal Davis is such a lawyer.

-If you’re in the Houston area — including all of Harris County, Fort Bend County and Montgomery County — get in touch with the Neal Davis Law Firm today for a free, confidential and no-obligation legal review of your case, whether it’s a federal crime or a state crime.
+If you’re in the Houston area — including all of Harris County, Fort Bend County and Montgomery County — get in touch with the Neal Davis Law Firm today for a confidential and no-obligation legal review of your case, whether it’s a federal crime or a state crime.